Brain Annex : Full-Stack Data/Knowledge Management with Neo4j

 Library for Category-related operations.

-An entity to which a variety of nodes (e.g. representing records or media)
+entity of "Category Page", to which a variety of nodes (e.g. representing records or media)

 Reference Guide